BE-CH/ITU-ExamProject2020-Streaming-Service/README.md

 **Course: Grundlæggende programmering**

 ## Description
 Streaming service app made in Java.
 The streaming service has basic functionality such as; searching for movies or series, sorting by different categories and login/creating accounts.
 The code has been writtein in about 2 weeks.

-## Screenshots
+The code has been used for the exam.

 ## How to run:
 The Java application is compiled with Java 15.0.1